nf-core/eager/docs/usage.md

 2. The path **must** be enclosed in quotes
 3. The path must have at least one `*` wildcard character
 4. When using the pipeline with **paired end data**, the path must use `{1,2}` notation to specify read pairs.
-5. Paired-end files must be unique _prior_ the `{1,2}` notation, otherwise different libraries with the same file prefixes may be mixed.
+5. Files names must be unique _prior_ the `{1,2}` notation, otherwise an error will be thrown.

-If `--input` is left unspecified, a default pattern is used: `data/*{1,2}.fastq.gz`

 ### TSV Input Method

 Specifies a path to a TSV file that contains paths to FASTQ/BAM files and additional metadata, which allows performing of more complex procedures such as merging of sequencing data across lanes, sequencing runs , sequencing configuration types, and samples.

-This is mutually exclusive from `--input`, and it is recommended only to be used when performing the more complex procedures above.
-Thus you do not need to specify `--single_end` or `--bam` when using TSV input - this is defined within the TSV file itself.
+The use of the TSV `--input` method is recommended to be used when performing more complex procedures such as lane or library merging.
+You do not need to specify `--single_end`, `--bam`, `--colour_chemistry`, `-udg_type` etc. when using TSV input - this is defined within the TSV file itself.

 This TSV should look like the following: